Digestive Topics : Colonoscopy

 What are the risks of colonoscopy?

 Colonoscopy is a safe procedure, but does have some small risks.
-In general these are:
+In general these are: a hole made in the intestinal wall, excessive bleeding, problems from the sleeping medications given for tests, or infections.

 Your gastroenterologist will go over these and any other risks related to your own child’s situation.